henrywoo/Generative-AI-In-Action/source/ch5-transformer/README.md

 https://www.zhihu.com/question/588325646/answers/updated

-###  🌡️ What is temperatures in LLM and how does it work under the hood?
+### ️What is temperatures in LLM and how does it work under the hood?

 In large language models (LLMs), temperature is a hyperparameter that controls the randomness of the model's output.
 It influences the creativity and diversity of the generated text.